Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 In summary, the chronic pain model and phenomenon of central sensitization appears to present a more clinically coherent description of hyperacusis and tinnitus than the central gain theory.

-Again, it’s important to emphasize that you can experience the effects of a migraine without having a headache (i.e. atypical migraine).
-For many people, loud tinnitus and hyperacusis can be the only manifestation of migraine that they experience.
+It’s important to emphasize that you can experience the effects of a migraine without having a headache (i.e. atypical migraine).
+For many people, loud tinnitus or hyperacusis can be the only manifestation of migraine that they experience.

 How is migraine an inflammatory condition of the brain?